Route de Pouzols,11200 Paraza

 Le Jardin d’Homps is a popular stop on the Canal du Midi route.
 All feedback we’re received suggests this is more than justified (there is a review by cyclists here).
-The B&B is run by a English-speaking French couple, Nina and Guy, who enjoy hosting cyclists.
-It’s midway between Carcassonne and Béziers, making it an ideal spot for a stopover.
+The B&B is run by an English-speaking Dutch couple, Gerda and Thomas, who enjoy hosting cyclists.
+It’s midway between Carcassonne and Béziers and between Carcassonne and Narbonne, making it an ideal spot for a stopover.
 There are just 5 rooms plus a small cottage for self-caterers.
-There is a private pool plus peaceful gardens.
-Loads of local advice and restaurant recommendations available from Nina and Guy, along with local bike rental.
+The rooms have comfortable extra-long (2.10m) beds.
+There is a large private pool plus peaceful gardens.
+Loads of local advice and restaurant recommendations available from Gerda and Thomas, along with local bike rental.

 43 quai d’Alsace, 11590 Sallèles-d’Aude

 +33 (0)4 68 46 83 03 (France) or 0844 232 5841 (UK)

 From €60-€100 per room for two people all year (includes breakfast).